 Learners see the description of your course on the course About page.

 For example, the course description is circled in the following course About page.

-For courses on edX.org, you must communicate the course description to your edX partner manager, to ensure the content is accurate on the course About page.
+For courses on edX.org, you must communicate the course description to your edX Program Manager, to ensure the content is accurate on the course About page.

 From the Settings menu, select Schedule & Details.

 Scroll down to the Introducing Your Course section, then locate the Course Overview field.